 Halloween Safety Tips Every Parent Needs to Know

 Have you ever stopped to think about trick-or-treating?
 I mean, really think.
-The holiday is pretty much the kid version of setting goals, making plans, and figuring out the execution.
+Halloween is more than just a fun night of doorbell ringing, asking for candy, and moving on to the next place.
+Halloween is pretty much the kid version of setting goals, making plans, and figuring out how to perfect the goal execution.
 Basically, the kid with the most candy in his bag at the end of the night is seen as the top dog by his friends.

 Before your kids head out for trick-or-treating, there are some things that you should probably know to make sure your kids are kept as safe as possible in their quest to claim candy domination.
 The CDC has an awesome way to remember everything and it spells out SAFE HALLOWEEN: